dfelinto/blender-manual/manual/scene_layout/object/editing/parent.rst

    the `Parent Inverse`_ matrix from the selected objects.
 With an empty matrix, the location, rotation and scale properties of the children are interpreted in the coordinate space of the parent.

-.. hint:: Use the Outliner

-   There is another way to see the parent-child relationship in groups and that is to use the *Outliner* view of the :doc:`Outliner editor </editors/outliner/introduction>`.

 Known Limitations